zipengliang21/Pokedex/README.md

        3. Search page which displays pokemon info and user can collect pokemon from here

       B. Users can Collect Pokemons
-Create Database for User, every user has a list of collected pokemons.
+        1. Create Database for User, every user has a list of collected pokemons.
 Have different function Apis to manipulate this list (Add/Remove/Update)
         2. Login page for user to do authentication
-      3. After a user clicks on the collect button on Search page, that pokemon will be added   to that user’s collection list
+        3. After a user clicks on the collect button on Search page, that pokemon will be added   to that user's collection list
         4. Collection page shows collected pokemons by a user.
 *  Finally, draw 2-3 rough sketch prototypes of some key tasks of your app.
 Sketch these physically on paper and then scan and add to your repo.